gapolinario/gapolinario.github.io/_posts/2017-06-23-a-list-of-quotes.markdown

 Richard Feynman

 > Logician: Another syllogism.
 All cats die.
 Socrates is dead.
 Therefore Socrates is a cat.

 Eugene Ionesco, Rhinoceros

 > If it wasn't obvious from a map, you can tell the crater is in America since, like many things american, it is privately owned.

-Lisa Randall, Dark Matter and Dinosaurs

 > In 1980, the group led by Walter and Luiz Alvarez proposed that a big meteoroid had collided with the Earth and rained down rare earth metals, including iridium.